UPPS 07.07.05 - Emergency Loan Program (ELP)

 Sr. Reviewer: Treasurer

-Chapter VI, Section 4 of The Texas State University System Rules and Regulations of the Board of Regents specifies eligibility criteria for ELPs.
+Chapter VI, Section 4 of The Texas State University System (TSUS) Rules and Regulations specifies eligibility criteria for ELPs.

 Applicants for an emergency loan must be enrolled in courses for which the loan is intended.
 Applications are submitted electronically at the following link: Emergency Loan Application.